 You are here

 The Bacchetta Giro is remarkable in its simplicity and performance.
+It fills the need for a high-performance recumbent bicycle with a design that accommodates commuter cyclists and touring.

 Wheel configuration is the main difference between the Giro 20 and the Giro 26.
 The Giro 20 has a small front wheel that helps with the step-over situation and reduces heel-strike.